Langkawi with kids! Top things to do and responsible travel tips.

 Adults are RM240 and children 5-10 years old are RM170.
 Younger kids are free.
 The cost includes lunch, plastic-free bottled water and hotel transfers.
 The same company runs many other tours also — including kayaking and hiking — all with a focus on ethical and responsible exploring.

 It was a fun and engaging tour around the ancient and amazing areas of Langkawi that would be impossible to access otherwise.
-We highly recommend it for families and single/couple travellers alike.
+We highly recommend it for families and single/couple travellers alike, and think it satisfies desires to go island hopping and wildlife spotting.

 Where to stay in Langkawi with kids (and where to avoid)